Visions of the Universe at the National Maritime Museum

 Finally, some pictures composed by amateur photographers bring visitors back to Earth, from where we can still enjoy the infinite magnificence of space, leaving with curiosity intact because more is certainly yet to be discovered and enjoyed.

-Visions of the Universe is at the National Maritime Museum of Greenwich until 15th September 2013, for further information visit here.
+Visions of the Universe is at the National Maritime Museum of Greenwich until 15th September 2013.
+For further information visit the museum’s website here.